tayibaabdulrasool/HR-Analytics.ipynb/README.md

 Supporting new employees in first 2 years

-Insights help reduce attrition and improve employee retention strategies
+Insights help reduce attrition and improve employee retention strategies.

-Future Work

-Build a predictive model to forecast employee attrition

-Include additional features like performance ratings, promotion history, and engagement scores

-Conduct department-level attrition analysis to target retention strategies